vialab/semantic-guesser/README.md

 ###Before you start (data dependencies)

-Before you begin using the parsing and classification code, a MySQL database must be set up and the required data included.
+Before you begin using the parsing and classification scripts, a MySQL database must be set up and the required data included.
+Unpack `db/sql.tar.gz` and run the following lines:

     mysql -u user -p < root/db/passwords_schema.sql
     mysql -u user -p < root/db/lexicon.sql

 The above commands will create the database schema and insert the lexicon.

+###Adding more training data

+Training data in the db is organized with password sets.
+A password set is a collection of passwords (e.g., a password leak) used for training a grammar.
+To add a password set, you need to insert an entry into the table `password_set`.
+For
+example:

+    INSERT INTO password_set VALUES (id, name, max_pass_length);

+where `id` is an unambiguous ID of your choice.
+Next, add all passwords to the table `passwords`, setting the value of the field `pwset_id` accordingly.

-If you would like to have the RockYou passwords on the db, download it [here](https://www.dropbox.com/s/bnxmxdvrkkz5lra/rockyou_ordered.sql.tar.gz) and insert it in the database:
+If you would like to have the RockYou passwords on the db, download [this](https://www.dropbox.com/s/bnxmxdvrkkz5lra/rockyou_ordered.sql.tar.gz) script and run it on your database:

     mysql -u user -p < root/db/rockyou.sql